 Verbal abuse is often dismissed as less serious than physical violence, but it can have large emotional and psychological effects.
-In NSW, verbal abuse may be classified as domestic violence when it involves threats, intimidation, or coercion within a domestic relationship.
+In NSW, verbal abuse may be classified as domestic violence when it involves threats, intimidation, or coercion within a domestic relationship, including coercive control as a pattern of non-violent psychological abuse.
 It is crucial to understand that certain forms of verbal abuse can cross the threshold into criminal conduct.
-This article will explain the definition of verbal abuse, the legal framework under NSW law, when it becomes a criminal matter, and what steps to take if you are accused of verbal abuse in a domestic context,

 What Is Verbal Abuse and Is It Considered Domestic Violence?